suntinen/ChargingTracker/README.md

 - **Charging Records:** Track charging sessions with details like start/end times, cost, and energy charged.
 - **Destination Management:** Add and manage frequent charging destinations.

+## Next Steps
+- **Security: Review security requirements set in
+- **Maintence: Add modularity and comments to coding
+- **UI/UX: Review user interface and make it more user-friendly and intuitive
+- **Testing: Find out and test for any bugs

 ## Templates

 - `charging.html`: Storing charging events.